ShockerAttack01/JavaGame/README.md

-A funny little game that could or could not be completed by me No real goal
+A funny little game that could or could not be completed by me.
+No real goal.
 Just having fun